 Stop and search statistics

-The latest stop and search statistics for Durham Constabulary can be found on the Police.uk website.
+The latest stop and search statistics for Durham Constabulary click here or visit the Police.uk website.

 Independent Advisory Group